Aeroflot Flight 699

-Aeroflot Flight 699 was a scheduled flight, operated by Tupolev Tu-154B CCCP-85254, from Moscow Domodedovo Airport to Turkmenbashi International Airport that crashed on approach to its destination.
+Aeroflot Flight 699 was a scheduled flight, operated by Tupolev Tu-154B CCCP-85254, from Moscow Domodedovo Airport to Krasnovodsk Airport (now Türkmenbaşy International Airport) that crashed on approach to its destination.

 Accident

-The aircraft made a very heavy landing and broke-up, after a poorly executed approach by an inexperienced co-pilot.
+The aircraft made a very heavy landing and broke apart, after a poorly executed approach by an inexperienced co-pilot.

 Aircraft

-The accident aircraft was a Tupolev Tu-154B-1 operated by Aeroflot, registered as CCCP-85254 (msn 78A254), which was first flown in 1977 and had a total of 1589 flying hours accumulated over 8082 cycles.
+The accident aircraft was a Tupolev Tu-154B-1 operated by Aeroflot, registered as CCCP-85254 (msn 78A254), which was first flown in 1977 and had a total of 15859 flying hours accumulated over 8082 cycles.

 Investigation

 The investigation found the aircraft to be serviceable at the time of the crash with no significant faults.
 The crew came under the spotlight and were found to be seriously lacking in crew resource management and skills to carry out a challenging approach.
 The Pilot in Charge allowed an inexperienced co-pilot to carry out the approach without close supervision, which resulted in an unstable approach and very heavy landing estimated at 4.8g.
-The aircraft broke-up and 11 passengers were thrown from the fuselage and killed.
+The aircraft's tail broke off and 11 passengers were thrown from the fuselage and killed.